Persistent stapedial artery: Cause

-During pregnancy, the stapedial artery originates as a branch of the hyoid artery in the dorsal branch of the second aortic arch, which is in turn connected to the internal carotid artery.
-The stapedial artery after passing through the stapes splits into two vessels, the supraorbital branch and the maxillomandibular branch, the latter of which has a smaller mandibular branch.
-The former later anastomoses with the opthalmic artery and becomes the middle meningeal artery, the latter anastomoses with the internal maxillary branch of the external carotid artery, becoming the inferior alveolar artery and infraorbital artery, respectively.
+During pregnancy, the stapedial artery originates as a branch of the caroticotympanic artery in the dorsal branch of the second aortic arch, which is in turn connected to the internal carotid artery.
+The stapedial artery after passing through the stapes splits into two vessels, the supraorbital branch (future superior tympanic artery) and the maxillomandibular branch (future anterior tympanic artery), the latter of which has a smaller mandibular branch.
+The former later anastomoses with the ophthalmic artery and becomes the middle meningeal artery, the latter anastomoses with the internal maxillary branch of the external carotid artery, becoming the inferior alveolar artery and infraorbital artery, respectively.

 Diagnosis

 Since most cases of PSA do not present with symptoms, it is usually discovered incidentally upon middle ear surgery, or during postmortem temporal bone dissections.
 The absence of the foramen spinosum is sometimes associated with a PSA, although the prevalence of a missing foramen spinosum is much higher than the prevalence of a PSA.
 On the other hand, a foramen spinosum may be present if the maxillomandibular artery originates from the stapedial artery.
 A differential diagnosis can help eliminate other possible conditions such as glomus tumour of the tympanicum, facial nerve schwannoma, and aberrant internal carotid artery (ICA) based on results of high-resolution computed tomograms, angiograms, or magnetic resonance angiograms.
-An aberrant ICA happens when agenesis of the cervical portion of the ICA occurs, causing the inferior tympanic artery to anastomose with the caroticotympanic artery, resulting in the internal carotid artery entering the middle ear through the same canal as the tympanic nerve, rather than the normal carotid canal.
+An aberrant ICA refers to when agenesis of the cervical portion of the ICA occurs, causing the inferior tympanic artery to anastomose with the caroticotympanic artery.
+This causes the internal carotid artery to enter the middle ear through the same canal as the tympanic nerve, rather than the normal carotid canal.
 Aberrant internal carotid arteries are often found alongside a PSA, although both anomalies can occur independent of each other.